Sales POC Playbook: Prove Your Product, Build Trust, and Advance Deals

 As products become more complex, a buyer's doubts and concerns are likely to increase.
 POCs create an opportunity to prove that the software solution can back up its claims, as they provide hands-on validation of the software's capabilities.

-POCs help overcome buyer objections early in the sales process.
+POCs help overcome buyer objections early in the sales process, helping speed up the sales cycle.
 Potential customers are more likely to proceed with a purchase when they see the product in action and become aware of how it can address their pain points.
 POCs also help build consensus and ensure that stakeholders are on the same page.

 By allowing buyers to test the product, POCs showcase the unique features and benefits of the software solution in question.
 This helps differentiate it from what competitors are offering, which can be incredibly useful in gaining customers in industries with heavy competition.